-There is growing interest in using CBD oil for dogs as a natural home remedy for a variety of canine ailments.
+There is growing interest in using CBD oil for dogs as a natural home remedy for various canine ailments.
 In this post, we offer an introduction to this popular topic.

 What Is CBD Oil?

-Dogs can benefit from the same CBD oil as humans use so you do not need to get a special type of CBD oil if you are already using it on yourself.
+Dogs can benefit from the same CBD oil as humans use, so you do not need to get a select type of CBD oil if you are already using it yourself.

-However, if you have a very small dog, you may want to get a CBD oil that is formulated for pets specifically.
-It will contain exactly the same oil as you take but it will be more diluted in the carrier oil to make it easier to give smaller doses.
+However, if you have a tiny dog, you may want to get a CBD oil formulated for pets specifically.
+It will contain the same oil as you take, but it will be more diluted in the carrier oil to make it easier to give smaller doses.

 Full Spectrum CBD Oil For Dogs

-You want to avoid the latter two options and find full spectrum CBD oil.
-Be sure too that the CBD oil you buy is from medicinal plants, not from industrial hemp plants.
-The latter may be grown in soil contain many toxins and the quality will be MUCH lower.
+You want to avoid the latter two options and find full-spectrum CBD oil.
+Be sure that the CBD oil you buy is from medicinal plants, not from industrial hemp plants.
+The latter may be grown in soil that contains many toxins, and the quality will be MUCH lower.

-The most abundant cannabinoid in full spectrum CBD oil is CBD (cannabidiol), hence the name.
-However, there are many other cannabinoids that work synergistically with CBD.
+The most abundant cannabinoid in full-spectrum CBD oil is CBD (cannabidiol), hence the name.
+However, many other cannabinoids work synergistically with CBD.

 ...plus dozens of others that have not been fully studied yet.

 However, you should know that cannabinoids other than THC are not psychoactive like THC.
-Moreover, if you give your dog non-psychoactive low-THC full spectrum CBD oil intended for therapeutic purposes, your dog will not get high.
-However, he or she may feel much better and get “high on life!”
+Moreover, if you give your dog non-psychoactive low-THC full-spectrum CBD oil intended for therapeutic purposes, your dog will not get high.
+However, she may feel much better and get “high on life!”

 What Is the Endocannabinoid System?

-This is a very complicated topic and we will only brush on it here.
-The endocannabinoid system has network of cell membrane receptors throughout the body, particularly concentrated in the cells of the brain, nerve tissue, immune system, and lymph nodes, although there are endocannabinoid receptors in the cells of many vital organs too.
+This is a very complicated topic, and we will only brush on it here.
+The endocannabinoid system has a network of cell membrane receptors throughout the body, mainly concentrated in the brain’s cells, nerve tissue, immune system, and lymph nodes.
+However, there are endocannabinoid receptors in the cells of many vital organs too.

-So far, two general classes of receptors have been discovered, CB1 and CB2, although it is highly suspected there are more types yet to be discovered.
-You can think of these receptors as the lock and cannabinoids as the keys that can open and close these locks.
+So far, two general classes of receptors have been discovered, CB1 and CB2, although it’s highly suspected there are more types yet to be found.
+You can think of these receptors as the lock and cannabinoids as the keys to open and close these locks.